noahminds/indeed_salary_scraper/README.md

     This format allows the scraper to accurately process each job title and location pair.

 - **Concurrency**: While the current version of the scraper does not implement concurrency, future updates may include asynchronous processing to enhance efficiency and speed, particularly when handling multiple search queries.
+- **Invalid Searches**: The scraper logs invalid searches to the console and continues processing valid queries.
+If you encounter an invalid search, check the console output for details and try reformulating the search query in `searches.csv` to ensure it adheres to the expected format.
+Highly specific job titles may result in invalid searches, so consider reformulating to broader terms or alternative job titles if issues arise.

 ## Consider Legal and Ethical Considerations
 Understanding the legal and ethical implications of web scraping is paramount.
 This script is a powerful tool for quickly gathering salary information across different job titles and locations.
 It's ideal for job seekers, researchers, or anyone interested in labor market trends.
 Remember to use it responsibly and consider Indeed's terms of service regarding automated access and data usage.